-Yet history -

-recent as well as the less recent one - should have taught us for a long time how fallacious these oppositions are; and on the contrary, how a wide and diffused mix of characters has for a long time characterized and predominated in the evolution of contemporary industrial societies, to the point that it stimulated many authors to present 'transversal' interpretations, as an interpretation and classification of 'economic systems'.
-For example, the interpretation of Rostow who, leaving aside of the 'social-economic systems', has laid down the periodization and the reading of the different "economies" by attributing to them a 'stage of development'.
-Or the well-known one by Kerr, Dunlop, Harbison and
+Yet history - the recent as well as the less recent one - should have taught us for a long time how fallacious these oppositions are; and on the contrary, how a wide and diffused mix of characters has for a long time characterised and predominated in the evolution of contemporary industrial societies, to the point that it stimulated many authors to present 'transversal' interpretations, as an interpretation and classification of 'economic systems'.
+For example, the interpretation of Rostow (already considered in chapter 2) who, leaving aside of the 'social-economic systems', has laid down the periodization and the reading of the different "economies" by attributing to them a 'stage of development'.
+Or the well-known one by Kerr, Dunlop, Harbison and Meyer (1960) who proposed and applied, industrialisation as a key to the interpretation of the 'socialeconomic systems', (which was considered in Chapter 2 as well).